hochanh/sm2/README.md

 > SuperMemo2 algorithm, written in Rust

-Large part of the code in this folder was ported from [Anki][1], which implements [SM2][2] algorithm.
+Large part of the code in this repo was ported from [Anki][1], which implements [SM2][2] algorithm.